 As with many medications, there are some side effects of Orlistat.
-The most common recorded side effects of taking Orlistat is experiencing headaches.
+The most common recorded side effect of taking Orlistat is experiencing headaches.

 You can read more about Orlistat side effects here.

 While Orlistat works as an effective weight loss aid, there are a number of factors which can influence its effectiveness.

 Orlistat works best when taken as part of a healthy lifestyle.
 This includes a calorie-controlled diet and regular exercise.